Chin-Sun/COEN6312-Train_Management_System/README.md

 # Train Management System.
 ## Introduction of files
-**The Class folder contains the code for each class of our Train Management System.**
+**The Class folder contains the code for each class of our Train Management System in Class Folder.**
 There are 20 classes in total:
 - Passenger
 - Ticket